-- 2-3 tablespoons Avocado oil or other high heat oil for the pan (peanut, grapeseed, or vegetable)
+- 2 tablespoons avocado oil or other high heat oil (peanut, grapeseed, or vegetable)

-- ¾ pound fresh green beans, tips pinches off
+- 3/4 pound fresh green beans, tips cut off

-- Heat a large skillet over medium-high heat.
-Drizzle enough oil to cover the bottom of the pan.
+- Heat the oil a large skillet over medium-high heat.

-- Add the green beans and stir-fry about 3-4 minutes.
-They should still be a tad crisp (not limp).
+- Add the green beans and stir-fry about 3-4 minutes, until crisp-tender.